alittleie/metal_works_clean/README.md

 Raw code for the GUI and process.

 ## Data Formatting Tool V1.2.zip
-Packaged application in zip file
+Packaged application in zip file.

 ## Installation Instructions for Data Reformatting GUI.pdf
 Shows how to "install" the application.